jianminchen/100-hard-level-algorithms-2018-summer-campaign/vertically traverse tree/readme.md

 Given a binary tree, output all nodes in vertically order from left to right.
 If two nodes are in the same horizontal position, then the order will not be specified.
 In other words, the nodes can be in any order.

+The algorithm is a simple version compared to [Leetcode 987 vertical order traversal of a binary tree](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/).

 Feb.
 9, 2020<br>
 I was told after the mock interview that the algorithm can be solved without using hashmap, and also no need to sort keys.
 So I wrote the the algorithm to avoid using hashmap and sorting of keys.
 Here is my leetcode discussion post<br>
 [C#  vertical traverse binary tree algorithm (trial and error) in 2020](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/discuss/504546/C-vertical-traverse-binary-tree-algorithm-(trial-and-error)-in-2020) <br>